• Tue. Jan 13th, 2026

 A NEW FARMING COMMUNITY

-The village of Fikardou offered the displaced people safety as well as a new beginning.
-The foothills, situated within the Nicosia district, provided fertile lands for early farming activities, and this included the immediate area surrounding the village.
-The inhabitants of the village, since its inception, have always been engaged in animal husbandry and land cultivation.
-The new settlement went on to support a thriving rural farming community, and the arable land surrounding the village continued to produce wines, almonds, olives, cereals, and pulses throughout the ages.
+The village of Fikardou, which can be found approximately 32 km inland, southwest of the city of Nicosia, offered all displaced people safety as well as a new beginning during the Medieval period.
+The Troodos foothills provided fertile lands for early farming activities, and this included the immediate area surrounding the village.
+As a result, the new settlement went on to support a thriving rural farming community.
+Its inhabitants continued to produce wines, almonds, olives, cereals, and pulses throughout the ages until the mid 20th century.

 IT'S ALL IN A NAME